h3nnn4n/neo-personal-website/website/content/posts/burning_things_pottery.md

 If all goes well, I should be writing more in detail about the "final" kiln and how it works.

-This writing turned out to be way longer than I expected, and more about the history of my kilns than about the technical expected of the my latest kiln.
+Meta: This writing turned out to be way longer than I expected, and more about the history of my kilns than about the technical expected of the my latest kiln.
+The "narrative" is all over the place too.
 Nevertheless, I am happy with it.
+Figured it was better to get something out rather than try to get it to be good.
 Glad to be writing again :)